 Sign up for Free and Start Using The Best Modular Training Programs

 We can see another example of modular training by looking at the National Center on Intensive Intervention’s course called Putting it All Together: Using Teaming to Implement DBI.
 This is a module to help educators learn about using team in order to support data-based individualization (DBI).

 This 60-minute module helps learners determine the steps to do before, during, and after intensive intervention team meetings.
 It also includes lots of resources you can access after.
 Once completing the module, you also will receive a certificate to add to your credentials.

 Another place we can find many examples of modular learning includes the popular site Coursera.
 One instance of this is the course Data Science Fundamentals with Python and SQL Specialization.
 This course is a module for the Data Science track, and it allows the learner to exercise a lot of agency in the customization of their learning.

 With this module, a learner can focus on statistical analysis with Python as well as relational database fundamentals.
 This is one of five modules that can be chosen for this particular specialization.
 By offering these modules, Coursera gives users the freedom to prepare for any type of career in data science that they want.

 For another fine example of modular learning, we can again look at EdApp and examine their course Discrimination in the Workplace.
 With this modular courseware, you can easily pick out the sections that you want and add them to your own courses.
 You can even import the whole course and just edit it so that it fits your needs perfectly.

 Like other courses on EdApp, this one comes will all the features of an LMS that you would expect.
-That includes being friendly to mobile devices so that learners can get a great mobile learning experience even when on the go.
+That includes being friendly to mobile devices so that learners can get a great m learning experience even when on the go.

 We can also see a good example of modular learning at PMC Training.
 This site focuses on business-related topics such as leadership & management, personal development, business skills, creativity, office productivity, and technology.